 A long time ago, people realized the plant had a lot more to offer than just being nice to look at.
 The gel and juice found inside aloe vera became a popular herbal remedy that was used to help treat everything from skin issues to digestive problems.
-For almost 6,000 years the healing properties of Aloe Vera has been known.
-Know as the “plant of immortality” Egyptian pharaohs were presented this plant as a funeral gift.
+For almost 6,000 years the healing properties of Aloe Vera have been known.
+Known as the “plant of immortality” Egyptian pharaohs were presented this plant as a funeral gift.

-Many studies suggests that there are countless benefits to eating Aloe Vera.
+Many studies suggest that there are countless benefits to eating Aloe Vera.
 From digestion, skin, immunity, hydration, and more.
 Whether drinking Aloe Vera water, taking a concentrated Aloe Vera supplement, or simply eating raw Aloe gel, the leaves consist of 99.5% water with the remaining .05% solid material containing a wide range of compounds that include water-soluble and fat-soluble minerals, vitamins, enzymes, polysaccharides, phenolic compounds, organic acids, and glyconutrients that completely nourishes the body.

 What are the Health Benefits?

 A health source of minerals, Aloe Vera supports a healthy cellular enzyme system and makes our metabolism function as it should be.
 There’s calcium for bones, teeth and cellular signaling; zinc and magnesium, which are essential for our metabolism, plus magnesium keeps your nerves, muscles, heart rhythm and bones healthy; chromium enhances insulin that provides energy to cells.
-Other minerals included copper, potassium, and sodium—the latter two helps keep our electrolytes in balance.
+Other minerals include copper, potassium, and sodium—the latter two help keep our electrolytes in balance.

 This wonder plan is a good source for vitamins A, C, D, E, B, B-1, B-2, B12, and folic acid.
 Vitamins A, C, and E are antioxidants that help to protect cells against heart disease and cancer, and the folic acid can help increase the antioxidants in other healthy foods to absorb vitamins and nutrients.
 Vitamins B-12 aids in maintaining a healthy cardiovascular and nervous system, along with serving multiple metabolic functions.